Lionel Bah

 Lionel Bah (born 2 February 1980) is a professional football coach and a former midfielder.
 He is the manager of Championnat National 3 club Lyon-La Duchère.
 Born in France, he made two appearances for the Ivory Coast national team at international level.

 Career

 Bah was born in Oullins, Rhône.

 In March 2007, he received his first call-up for the Ivory Coast in an African Cup of Nations qualifier against Madagascar, a match played away.

 After a successful trial with Astra Ploieşti in January 2009, Bah was signed to a six-month contract with Astra Ploieşti.
-In June 2009, he helped Astra Ploieşti gain promotion to in Romanian Premier League.
+In June 2009, he helped Astra Ploieşti gain promotion to the Romanian Premier League.